Home

 No Prescription Required

-Advantage Flea Control is now available without a veterinarian's prescription.
-You can still get it from your veterinarian’s office (where it's usually a lot more expensive) or you can buy it online at a discount pet pharmacy and save a lot of money.
+Advantage Flea Control is available without a veterinarian's prescription.
+You can still get it from your veterinarian's office (where it's usually a lot more expensive) or you can buy it online at a discount and save a lot of money.

-Many larger pet supplies stores are also carrying flea control medicines that previously required a prescription, such as Advantage and Program Flea Control.
+Many larger pet supplies stores also carry flea control medicines that previously required a prescription, such as Advantage and Program Flea Control.

 Top of page